SuppieRK/java-throwable-utils/README.md

 }
 ```

-and you can take it further and define functions explicitly, removing the need to specify function types:
+You can take it further and define functions explicitly, removing the need to specify function types at the call site:

 ```java
 import io.github.suppierk.java.util.function.*;